 Utilize Resources to Support Strategic Brand Assessments and Activities Throughout the Product Lifecycle

-Life science teams perform and coordinate numerous brand assessment initiatives throughout a product’s lifecycle.
+Life science teams perform and coordinate numerous strategic brand assessments initiatives throughout a product’s lifecycle.
 Many times, these activities begin as early as preclinical development.
 During this early stage, brand teams can start product and market research to determine the appropriate support needed to successfully move the product to market.
-Effectively timing and organizing these brand assessments can significantly improve a pharmaceutical brand’s launch.
+Effectively timing and organizing these strategic brand assessments can significantly improve a pharmaceutical brand’s launch.

-- Eighty-eight percent of surveyed teams report completing an assessment for commercial risks, disease state, competitive landscape, market potential and unmet needs in Phase 3.
+- Eighty-eight percent of surveyed teams report completing a strategic brand assessments for commercial risks, disease state, competitive landscape, market potential and unmet needs in Phase 3.
 Only 75% perform target product brand profile development during this stage.

 - Most assessment completion either remains consistent among surveyed teams or grows as the lifecycle progresses.
 Commercial risk assessment is the only one that decreases throughout the lifecycle.
 One quarter of surveyed teams complete this assessment during the preclinical phase.
 In Phase 1, only 13% report completion.